How It Works Generate a Quest Have Questions? Contact Start a quest

 Pick a tone.
 The story writes itself.

 Every quest is shaped by a theme you choose at generation time.
-The AI matches the storyline, the tone of the writing, and the mood of the clue artwork to whatever you pick.
-Branson particularly rewards adventure, mystery, urban-legend, and family-friendly comedy themes — the Ozarks have plenty of folklore for the AI to draw on.
+The system matches the storyline, the tone of the writing, and the mood of the clue artwork to whatever you pick.
+Branson particularly rewards adventure, mystery, urban-legend, and family-friendly comedy themes — the Ozarks have plenty of folklore for the system to draw on.

 Mystery Adventure Spy thriller Sci-fi Urban legend Epic fantasy Comedy / lighthearted